ferrantejake/weather-stats/README.md

 NodeJS weather app

 ## What should this application do?
-This application that will be reaching out to weather services (provided via npm modules or using HTTP requests) and make a webhook call every 20 minutes giving a status update of the current weather.
+TWeather-stats should be reaching out to external weather services (provided via npm modules or using HTTP requests) and make a webhook call every 20 minutes giving a status update of the current weather.